JWDobken/fastapi-rowsecurity/README.md

 - [ ] Support for Alembic
 - [ ] How to deal with `BYPASSRLS` such as table owners?
 - [ ] When item is tried to delete, no error is raised?

+## Final note

+At the moment this module is work-in-progress and therefore experimental.
+All feedback and ideas are 100% welcome!
+So feel free to contribute or reach out to me!